-• Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces.
+Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces.

-INSTRUMENT PANEL AND CONSOLE (HARLEY-DAVIDSON F150 ONLY)
+INSTRUMENT PANEL AND CONSOLE (HARLEY-DAVIDSON EDITION ONLY)

-Your Harley-Davidson F150 instrument panel and console is uniquely painted with both high and low gloss paints that require special care.
+Your vehicle's instrument panel and console are uniquely painted with both high and low gloss paints that require special care.
 The high gloss area is similar to that of the vehicle's exterior; the low gloss area is designed to help protect the driver from undesirable windshield reflection.